What are the internal and external issues in ISO 27001?

 Internal issues affecting ISMS outcomes

-• Organisational structure: This defines how activities are directed and aligned to achieve the organisation’s long-term goals.
+• Organisational structure: this defines how activities are directed and aligned to achieve the organisation’s long-term goals.
 Understanding the roles and responsibilities related to ISO 27001 helps position the ISMS effectively.

-• Available resources: These are the organisational infrastructure, systems, processes, personnel, technology, equipment, knowledge, and time that guide the development of solutions, competencies, and acquisitions.
+• Available resources: these are the organisational infrastructure, systems, processes, personnel, technology, equipment, knowledge, and time that guide the development of solutions, competencies, and acquisitions.

-• Organisational drivers: Factors that help develop support and infrastructures critical for defining an organisation’s information security strategies, objectives, and policies.
+• Organisational drivers: factors that help develop support and infrastructures critical for defining an organisation’s information security strategies, objectives, and policies.
 These often include the organisation’s mission, vision, and values.

-• Organisational operations: Knowing how the organisation executes operations is vital.
+• Organisational operations: knowing how the organisation executes operations is vital.
 Understanding processes, decision-making, and information flow within the organisation helps integrate information security processes and determine the ISMS scope.

 External issues affecting ISMS outcomes

-• Applicable legal and regulatory policies: Laws and regulations the organisation must comply with.
+• Applicable legal and regulatory policies: laws and regulations the organisation must comply with.

-• Market and customer trends: Constantly changing trends require vigilance.
+• Market and customer trends: constantly changing trends require vigilance.
 For example, the adoption of cloud services is a trend that should be considered in the ISMS.

-• External relationships: The values, beliefs, and perceptions of external interested parties must be considered.
+• External relationships: the values, beliefs, and perceptions of external interested parties must be considered.

-• Technological trends: New technologies can provide new ways to safeguard information or make existing security controls obsolete.
+• Technological trends: new technologies can provide new ways to safeguard information or make existing security controls obsolete.

-• Political and economic factors: Economic and political conditions can significantly impact business operations.
+• Political and economic factors: economic and political conditions can significantly impact business operations.

 How to document internal and external issues